kimmyparkw/made-in-manhattan/README.md

-I tried to keep my code as dry as possible, but since my data was arranged within 2 separate arrays, this is about as dry as I  could make it.
+<h1>Technology Used:</h1>
 I used classes to create the characters and fabric stores and was able to access the methods within the narration texts.
 I created a lot of buttons and used click events on each to deliver the user to the next point in the story.

-As the user, just click through the decisions that you would like to make.

-My biggest problem that I would like to address at a later time would be to dry up my code and to try using a nested array with objects that have the narration texts and options in the same object. that way I can access all the information in one method.

-USER STORY:
+I used nested arrays to hold my narration text as well as my option button texts.

+<h1> Approach taken:</h1>
+I created divs for my text as well as the option buttons.
+I knew I needed to access text information for each and append them to the divs.
+Then I had to be able to remove the buttons from the previous page before appending the buttons for the next decision.

+<h1>User story:</h1>

 Background: it's your first time in New York and you are starting as an unpaid intern at a fashion design studio.
 You must navigate through New York and the